Abstract Drawing: Level 1

 • adults who want to learn to be gestural and abstract

 About the guest instructor

-Her work is currently on display at Ashton Gallery in San Diego, CA. Kristen’s abstracts have been selected and featured on the homepage of online galleries Saatchi, Artfinder, and Zatista as well as selected and featured in newsletters as part of various Editor/Staff Pick highlights, including "Ones to Watch 2020" on Artfinder.
+Kristen's work is currently on display at Ashton Gallery in San Diego, CA. Her abstracts have been selected and featured on the homepage of online galleries Saatchi and Artfinder, featured in newsletters as part of Editor/Staff Pick highlights, including "Ones to Watch 2020" on Artfinder.
 She has been juried into local San Diego exhibits, prestigious regional exhibits at the Athenaeum in La Jolla, CA, and national exhibits in Washington DC, San Diego, CA, and Port Angeles, WA.